LexxXell/dash-dapp-ex/README.md

 # Platform Explorer Data Contract

-A simple utility for deploying a date contract that stores identifiers and names/aliases for them.
+A simple utility for deploying a data contract that stores identifiers and names/aliases for them.

-before launching, you need to enter your data in the `.env` file
+Before launching, you need to enter your data in the `.env` file.

 ---